 The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.

-Student Name: Date: Identify the Late Assignment: Reason for the late assignment: (to be completed by the student) • In the event another assignment is submitted late within the same semester, it will result in a learning contract. • Student may not accumulate more than two (2) in a 16-week course.
-Designated Instructor Signature: Student Signature: See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical contracts.
+Student Name: Date: Identify the Late Assignment: Reason for the late assignment: (to be completed by the student) In the event another assignment is submitted late within the same semester, it will result in a learning contract.
+Student may not accumulate more than two (2) in a 16-week course.
+This cannot be used if an extension has already been granted.
+Designated Instructor Signature: Student Signature: See the Nursing Student Handbook policy for "Clinical Policies" for details regarding clinical plans for success.
 Students are encouraged to make an appointment with their advisor and/or the nursing-designated counselor to discuss issues that may be affecting their full student potential.

-May 2020, May 2021, May 2022 Reviewed/Revised: May 2017
+May 2020, May 2021, May 2022 Reviewed/Revised: May 2017, May 2023